-In this post, we’ll discuss how to use an impact effort matrix, when they are most effective, and how we utilize this tool at Charma.
+In this post, we’ll discuss how to use an impact vs. effort matrix, when it is most effective, and how we utilize this tool at Charma.

-An impact effort matrix is a simple yet powerful prioritization tool.
-It’s designed to help teams get on the same page and prioritize tasks based on what will offer the most impact with the lowest amount of effort.
+An impact vs. effort matrix is a simple yet powerful prioritization tool.
+It’s designed to help teams get on the same page and prioritize tasks and projects based on what will offer the most impact with the lowest amount of effort.

 Your four quadrants will be:

 Low effort, high impact is the ultimate sweet spot.
-These are the ultimate wins that should be prioritized first.
-They take little time/effort to implement, and they bring the most value to your business or project goals.
+These are the wins that should be prioritized first.
+They take little time and resources (effort) to implement, and they bring the most value to your business or project goals.

 High effort, high impact is still an important quadrant.
 Sometimes there’s no way around putting in a lot of effort to get the high impact you’re hoping for.
 Prioritize these items, but understand the amount of effort that will be involved.
-Deeply consider these items and avoid having more than one high effort, high impact task on the go at a time.
+Deeply consider these items and avoid having more than one high effort, high impact task in motion at a time.

 Low effort, low impact may bring some value to your team.
 These ideas or tasks won't take long, and they don’t require much effort, but the impact of these minimal efforts won’t be high.
 Keep these items in mind, especially if you experience a lull in work or have extra time, as they can be accomplished quickly and easily.

 High effort, low impact ideas or tasks are not worth your time.
-These are the tasks that seemed like a good idea at first, but once you thought it through more, you realized these low impact ideas aren't worth the effort.
+These are the tasks that may have seemed like a good idea at first, but once the effort required to execute on them is more carefully examined, you likely realize these ideas aren't worth their cost.
 Make sure your team isn’t wasting their time on high effort, low impact items.

 Whether making a decision as an entire organization, specific business team, or with clients—how do you get everyone to agree?
 When you have a lot of minds involved, it’s difficult to find alignment, and it's even more difficult to find that alignment quickly.

-An impact vs. effort matrix can help align your team on company priorities.
+An impact vs. effort matrix can help align your team on priorities.
 At Charma, we use this exercise when building our product roadmap to ensure that everyone on the team has a voice in the process.
-We’ll get into exactly how we utilize the impact effort exercise below.

-One of the biggest benefits of the impact vs. effort exercise is how adaptable it is for a team’s needs.
-An impact effort matrix is a tool that can be utilized with teams large and small—whether they’re remote, in-person, or hybrid.
+One of the biggest benefits of this exercise is how adaptable it is for a team’s needs.
+An impact vs. effort matrix is a tool that can be utilized with teams large and small—whether they’re remote, in-person, or hybrid.
 The exercise may take on a different form for distributed teams, but the benefits are the same.

 When working in person, we’re able to go back to basics and use a marker and board for an analog approach.
-This is the traditional way of running an impact effort matrix.
+This is the traditional way of creating an impact vs. effort matrix.

 We don’t have to worry about technology cooperation or utilizing special tools for collaboration when working in person.
 Because some of the difficulties associated with remote collaboration are eliminated, we’re able to spend more time discussing features and finding clarity as a team.

-At Charma, we typically utilize impact vs. effort exercises for making decisions about our product roadmap.
+At Charma, we typically utilize impact vs. effort exercises to make decisions about our product roadmap.
 We use PRFAQs and distribute those across the team so that everyone is on the same page about what the feature or idea is and how it could come to life.
 We make sure everyone has a common understanding of what will be discussed.

-It’s important to us that ideas are distributed in advance to reduce surprises and limit the amount of time everyone needs to be taken away from their work for the meeting.
+It’s important to us that ideas are distributed in advance to reduce surprises and limit the amount of time everyone is taking away from their individual/deep work for the meeting.

 We nominate a leader to facilitate each session and set a timer for discussion around each idea.
 This keeps us from letting the session drag on and ensures we don’t spend too much time discussing any one topic.
 Before the timer is up, we need to make a decision about where each idea should be placed on our matrix.

-For our product roadmap decisions, the impact effort matrix isn't the only piece of the puzzle, but it certainly plays an important role.
-It facilitates a team discussion that gets every individual on the team involved.
+For our product roadmap, the matrix isn't the only piece of the puzzle, but it certainly plays an important role.
+It facilitates a team discussion that gets every individual involved.
 This is how we gather cross-organizational feedback to ensure our product roadmap reflects the entire team, not just those in charge.

-📌 Do you have experience utilizing an impact effort matrix with your team or clients?
+📌 Do you have experience utilizing an impact vs. effort matrix with your team or clients?
 Reach out by email or on social media to let us know how you utilize this tool and what your strategies are for optimizing this session for remote teams. →